How to check what macOS version you have

 1. Find out your macOS version from the Apple menu

 Apple was aware that this issue might come up fairly often, so they made it easy to check the version of your Mac operating system (macOS).
 How easy?
-Well, it only takes two clicks or taps, and the info is displayed on your screen.
-First, click or tap the Apple logo on the top left corner of your screen.
-In the menu that opens, click or tap "About This Mac."
+Well, it only takes two clicks, and the info is displayed on your screen.
+First, click on the Apple logo on the top left corner of your screen.
+In the menu that opens, click on "About This Mac."

 This action opens a window with information about the Mac that you are using, displaying the name of your macOS version first, in a larger font, followed by its version number.
-In our case, the name of the version is macOS Mojave, and the version number is 10.14.4.
+In our case, the name of the version is macOS Catalina, and the version number is 10.15.1.

 2. Find out your macOS version from the Terminal

-Because the commands can be customized to show more or less information and to structure the information in different ways, there are many more commands you can use to find out your version number from the Terminal, besides the two we presented.
+Commands can be customized to show more or less information and to structure the information in different ways.
+As a result, there are many other commands you can use to find out your version number from the Terminal, besides the two we illustrated.
 However, my chief-editor Ciprian was adamant that a 20-page long tutorial was not really an option, no matter how excited I was about Terminal commands, so we decided to only include the two commands above. :)

 As you can see in the screenshots above, the version name or the marketing name is not included when you use the Terminal to find out your macOS version.
 However, you can find out what it is, if you know the version number.

 While each new major macOS version is released under a different version name, version numbers change with every update since the original major named version.
 However, the first two sets of numbers from the version number remain the same throughout every major version.
-In our case, the version number is 10.14.4.
-The first two sets of numbers (10.14) correspond with macOS Mojave, while the last number (4) means that this is the fourth update to macOS Mojave.
-To identify the name of your macOS version, we included the list below with all the corresponding OS X and macOS version names below, starting with the most recent, when this article was published:
+In our case, the version number is 10.15.1.
+The first two sets of numbers (10.15) correspond with macOS Catalina, while the last number (1) means that this is the first iteration of macOS Catalina.
+To identify the name of your macOS version, we included the list below with all the corresponding OS X and macOS version names, starting with the most recent at the time this tutorial was published:

 - 10.14 - Mojave